ordina-jworks/ordina-jworks.github.io/_posts/2018-11-06-mongodb-europe-018.md

   <img src="/img/2018-11-08-mongodb-europe-2018/mongodb-charts-01.gif" width="100%">
 </div>

-Charts is still in beta, but you can already try it out.
+Charts is still in beta but you can already try it out.
 MongoDB provides a docker image that you can [download](https://www.mongodb.com/download-center/charts) via the MongoDB download center.

 # Closing
 A great day being submerged in Mongo-knowledge.